krusynth/digitalpolicy/content/_policies/hiring.md

 Agencies may hire staff for either **Permanent** roles without an expiration, or [**Term or Temporary appointments**](https://www.ecfr.gov/current/title-5/chapter-I/subchapter-B/part-316).
 This means that the staff's position expires after a certain period of time.
 For government technology positions, it is common to see term appointments for 2 or 4 years, usually with a potential option for the agency to extend the term for the same length of time **once** - these are commonly known as "2+2" or "4+4."
 For instance, Cybersecurity 2210s or Digital Services Experts are often hired as term appointees.

+Term appointees are typically **Excepted Service**, but not always.

+### Tenure

+Government jobs sometimes are posted twice on USAJobs - one listing for the public, and another that is only open to government employees with [**tenure**](https://www.opm.gov/policy-data-oversight/hiring-information/reinstatement/).
+The government requires three years of service to achieve tenure.

-@WARNING In most cases, term appointees are Excepted Service members, not Competitive Service, meaning they must apply for any government jobs with the rest of the public.
+**@WARNING In most cases, term appointees are Excepted Service members, not Competitive Service, and no years of tenure are gained.
+As such they must apply for government jobs listed for the public.**
 {:.notes}

 ### Other Staffing Methods